surma/surma.dev/content/things/is-postmessage-slow.md

 > **Note:** There’s some unnecessary copying going on here.
 I know.
 It’s just a proof-of-concept.

-The WebAssembly module ends up at about 3KiB gzip’d, most of which comes from memory management and some core library functions.
+The WebAssembly module ends up at about 3KiB gzip’d, most of which stems from memory management and some core library functions.
 The entire state object is sent whenever something changes, but due to the transferability of `ArrayBuffers`, this is extremely cheap.
 In other words: **This technique should have near-constant transfer time, regardless of state size.** It will, however, be more costly to access state data.
 There’s always a tradeoff!

 This technique also requires that the state struct does not make any use of indirection like pointers, as those values will become invalid when copied to a new WebAssembly module instance.
 As a result, you will probably struggle to use this approach with higher-level languages.
 My recommendations are C, Rust and AssemblyScript, as you are in full control and have sufficient insight into memory layout.